 This course is designed to provide the student with an understanding of the effects of selected physiologic problems on adults in inpatient care settings and the relevant nursing interventions to care for those problems.
 The content explores ways to promote physical and emotional health in the ill individual, across the adult lifespan, through a partnership with the patient and the patient's support system.
 (SP).
-Prerequisites: NRS233, 234, 236, 310, HSC300.
-Pre-requisite or Corequisite: NRS300.
-Concurrent with 317.
+Prerequisites: NRS233, NRS234, NRS236, NRS310, NRS322, HSC300.
+Corequisite: NRS300, NRS310, NRS322.
+Concurrent with NRS317.

-NRS317: Medical Surgical Nursing Practicum (5 hours)
+o NRS317: Medical Surgical Nursing Practicum (5 hours)

 This course is designed to provide the student with an understanding of the effects of selected physiologic problems on adults in inpatient care settings and the relevant nursing interventions to care for those problems.
 The content explores ways to promote physical and emotional health in the ill individual, across the adult lifespan, through a partnership with the patient and the patient's support system.
-(FA, SP).
-Prerequisites: NRS233, 234, 236, 310, HSC300.
-Concurrent with 316.
+(SP).
+Prerequisites: NRS233, NRS234, NRS236, NRS310, NRS322, HSC300.
+Corequisite: NRS310, NRS322.
+Concurrent with NRS316.

-o NRS320: Family Centered Pediatric Nursing Care (2 hours)
+o NRS322: Family-Centered Maternal Child Care (4 hours)

-The course focuses on the specialized health care needs of the child in the family.
-The course provides the necessary know ledge base to maintain optimal health in the pediatric population through developmentally and culturally competent care of the acute and chronic illness and through the promotion of wellness behaviors in the child and family.
-(FA, SP).
-Prerequisites: NRS233, 234, 236, BIO212.
-Pre-requisite or Co-requisite: PSY221.
-Do not enroll concurrently with NRS312.
+The course focuses on the specialized health care needs of the childbearing family.
+The health responses of the family unit are emphasized as essential to the promotion and maintenance of health of the mother, newborn, child and adolescent.
+Students develop the necessary knowledge base to provide developmentally and culturally competent care and teaching for pregnancy, delivery and newborn nursing.
+The course provides the necessary knowledge base to maintain optimal health in the pediatric population with acute and/or chronic illness through the promotion of wellness behaviors in the child and family.(FA, SP) Prerequisites: Nursing major, NRS233, NRS234, NRS236, PSY221, BIO212.
+Pre- or Co-requisite: PSY221.